 GUIDELINES DAFs can make grants to international charities under one of two methods: expenditure responsibility or equivalency determination.
-International grants require additional due diligence.
-As a result, NPT charges additional fees assessed from your DAF account.
-Please contact NPT to determine the best solution for processing your international grant recommendation. \bigcirc PERMISSIBLE International charities are eligible DAF grantees if they meet certain requirements. \bigotimes NOT PERMISSIBLE You may not recommend a grant to an international charity for a time-sensitive purpose.
+Please contact NPT to determine the best solution for processing your international grant recommendation. \bigcirc PERMISSIBLE International charities are eligible DAF grantees if they meet certain requirements. \otimes NOT PERMISSIBLE You may not recommend a grant to an international charity for a time-sensitive purpose.
 International grants require special due diligence, and therefore cannot be expedited.